-We have audited the accompanying financial statements of NiCAN Limited (the "Company"), which comprise the statement of financial position as at December 31, 2021, and the statements of loss and comprehensive loss, cash flows, changes shareholders' equity for the period from incorporation on April 6, 2021 to December 31, 2021, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the accompanying financial statements of NiCAN Limited (the "Company"), which comprise the statements of financial position as at December 31, 2022 and 2021, and the statements of loss and comprehensive loss, changes in shareholders' equity, and cash flows for the year ended December 31, 2022 and the period from incorporation on April 6, 2021 to December 31, 2021, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, these financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2021, and its financial performance and its cash flows for the period from incorporation on April 6, 2021 to December 31, 2021 in accordance with International Financial Reporting Standards ("IFRS").
+In our opinion, these financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2022 and 2021, and its financial performance and its cash flows for the periods then ended in accordance with International Financial Reporting Standards ("IFRS").